dart-lang/sdk/runtime/vm/service/service.md

   // New code should use 'length' and 'count' instead. bool valueAsStringIsTruncated [optional];

+  // The number of (non-static) fields of a PlainInstance, or the length of a
-  // The length of a List, or the number of associations in a Map, or the number
+  // List, or the number of associations in a Map, or the number of codeunits in
-  // of codeunits in a String, or the total number of fields (positional and
-  // named) in a Record.
+  // a String, or the total number of fields (positional and named) in a Record.
   //
   // Provided for instance kinds:
+  //   PlainInstance
   //   String
   //   List
   //   Map